rhodey/radiowitness/README.md

 ```

 ## Search for Radio Networks
-Using the [Radio Reference Database](https://www.radioreference.com/apps/db/) find your local county and search the county page for **"Project 25 Phase I"**, for example Austin Texas has the [Greater Austin/Travis Regional Radio System](https://www.radioreference.com/apps/db/?sid=2).
+Using the [Radio Reference Database](https://www.radioreference.com/apps/db/) find your local county and search the county page for **"Project 25 Phase I"**, for example Austin, Texas has the [Greater Austin/Travis Regional Radio System](https://www.radioreference.com/apps/db/?sid=2).
 If your county has a P25 Phase 1 network there will be a table labeled **"System Frequencies"** and running behind one or more of these frequencies should be a P25 [Control Channel](https://wiki.radioreference.com/index.php/Control_channel).
 The following example uses `-g` for radio gain and it is shown that frequency `851137500Hz` has the best reception of three control channel candidates:
 ```
 $ chmod +x ./bin/rtl_devices.sh
 $ docker run $(./bin/rtl_devices.sh) --rm \